Our Verdict

 If you want to learn how to use Teachable at your own pace, you can search their knowledge base with tons of how-to articles and tutorials.

-However, if you can’t find answers to your questions or are facing any issues, you can reach out to their support via email.
+However, if you can’t find answers on your own or are facing any issues, you can reach out to their support via email.
+The response time is generally a couple of hours during the weekdays, but it may take longer over the weekend.

 Plus, Teachable also offers live chat support on the higher pricing tiers.
 The live chat is available Monday to Friday from 10 AM to 5 PM EST.